Japik-org/Japik/README.md

 # p1k-Server framework

-(still in developing, but working yet, tested on real projects)
+(still in developing, but working)

 Control multiple microservices over the same jvm.
 Load new elements and unload others in real-time without stopping your microservices.
 Also provides efficient communication between them.
 Combine elements and their settings like a lego constructor and gain your unique solution!

 This framework currently does not provide socket communications or any useful processing itself out of box.
-Use services, modules and extensions for add required implementation.
+Use services, modules and extensions to add required implementation.

 Missing/planned:
 1. Upload to maven central